The biholomorphic invariance of essential normality on bounded symmetric domains: The Taylor spectrum of the compression

 \section{The Taylor spectrum of the compression}

-In the above sections, we see that the Taylor spectrum of the compression operator tuple plays a key role in the investigate of the biholomorphic invariance of $p$-essential normality.
+The previous sections have demonstrated the importance of the Taylor spectrum of the compression operator tuple in the investigation of the biholomorphic invariance of $p$-essential normality.
 Moreover, the calculation of the Taylor spectrum for bounded holomorphic multipliers is particularly an extension of the corresponding corona problem.
-Thus in this section we shall calculate the Taylor spectrum of the compression operator tuple of the analytic Hilbert quotient submodule on the irreducible bounded symmetric domain.
-We first recall the definition of the Taylor spectrum.
+Thus in this section, we shall calculate the Taylor spectrum of the compression operator tuple of the analytic Hilbert quotient submodule on bounded symmetric domains.